dewynl/msc-ai-capstone-project/README.md

 ---

-*This project represents original research contributing to the field of AI in education, specifically addressing the challenge of generating pedagogically sound educational content through domain-specific AI architectures.*
+*This project represents original research contributing to the field of AI in education, specifically addressing the challenge of generating pedagogically sound educational content through hybrid ML + rule-based architectures.*